cyberarchives/photon-server-nodejs/README.md

 ## Acknowledgments

+- **GPBinaryV16 Protocol**: Majority of the binary protocol implementation was ported from [eelstork/Photon-PUN-Base](https://github.com/eelstork/Photon-PUN-Base)
 - Based on the Photon Unity Networking protocol specification
 - Inspired by the original Photon Server implementation
 - Built with Node.js native networking capabilities